madisettisunil/My_custom_scripts/accesschk/readme.txt

-accesschk_xp is for xp only it requires accesschk 5.2
+accesschk_xp.exe is for xp only it requires accesschk 5.2

 dont forger accepteula